 Type: Twill, chino, corduroy, denim, or cotton.
 Elastic waist pants may be worn.
-Pants are to be worn at the waist (no sagging or excessively tight pants).
+Pants are to be worn at the waist (no sagging pants).
 Overalls must be worn with shirts that have sleeves.
-Shorts must extend to the knee area.
+Shorts must not be cut-off or frayed and must extend to the knee area.
+Pants/Shorts must be free of holes or tears or appearance of holes or tears.